Top 25 US Universities with the Most Powerful Alumni Network

 The University is a member of the Association of American Universities and is classified as a R1 Doctoral Research University under the Carnegie Classification of Institutions of Higher Education, which denotes the highest research activity.
 In fiscal year 2017, research expenditures at Illinois totaled $642 million.

 The university contains sixteen (16) schools and colleges and offers more than 150 undergraduate and over 100 graduate programs of study.
-It holds 651 buildings on 6,370 acres (2,578 ha) and its annual operating budget in year 2016 was over Two billion Dollars ($2 billion).
+It holds 651 buildings on 6,370 acres (2,578 ha), and its annual operating budget in 2016 was over two billion dollars ($2 billion).

 The University of Illinois at Urbana-Champaign also operates a Research Park home to innovation centers for over 90 start-up companies and multinational corporations, including Caterpillar, Abbott, Capital One, AbbVie, Dow, State Farm, and Yahoo, among others.